tymyrddin/purple/source/docs/foundations/change-management/why-change-fails.md

 ## The assumption of rational compliance

-Most security efforts assume that problems are technical, solutions are deployable, and organisations are rational actors.
+Many security efforts assume that problems are technical, solutions are deployable, and organisations are rational actors.
 Contact with reality is brisk.

 People do not comply with security policies because the policies are correct.
 They comply when the policies are easier than the alternatives, when the consequences of non-compliance are real, and when they trust the people asking them to change their behaviour.
 None of these conditions is created by a policy document.